Modeling Language as a Sequence of Thoughts: Results

-We evaluate the robustness of TG and GPT-2 to the \emph{in-context reversal curse} using a controlled Father--Son relation probe in completion mode.
-Each example consists of a context sentence establishing a relationship, followed by a query prefix.
-In the \emph{Normal} condition, the query is a copy-paste repetition of the relational statement up to the answer position (e.g., context: ``The son of Michael is John.''; query: ``The son of Michael is'').
+Our \emph{in-context reversal curse} experiments use Father--Son relation probes in completion mode.
+Each example consists of a sentence establishing a relationship, followed by a query prefix.
+In the \emph{Normal} condition, the query repeats the relational statement up to the answer position (e.g., context: ``The son of Michael is John.''; query: ``The son of Michael is'').
 In the \emph{Reversed} condition, the query inverts the relation direction (e.g., context: ``The son of Michael is John.''; query: ``The father of John is'').
-We evaluate the model distribution at the first answer position and report the negative log-likelihood (NLL; in nats) of two candidates: the target token (the correct answer) and the distractor token (the other name present in the prompt).

-Figure~\ref{fig:reversal_fatherson} plots the resulting NLL for the target (green) and distractor (red) at the first predicted position, averaged over 1000 samples per condition.
-For readability, the y-axis is inverted so that higher (lower NLL) is better.
-Because lower NLL implies higher confidence, an error corresponds to the distractor having lower NLL than the target (red marker above green).
-In these figures, dashed lines are least-squares fits of the target NLL trend across the 12-50M token training runs (using the same checkpoints as in the data-scaling experiments).
-We also include pretrained GPT-2 and Mistral-7B as reference points to illustrate behavior at substantially larger pretraining scale.
+We evaluate the model token-probability distribution at the first answer position and report the negative log-likelihood (NLL; in nats) of two candidates: the target token (correct answer) and the distractor token (other name present in the prompt).
+Figure~\ref{fig:reversal_fatherson} visualizes the results.
+In the scatter plots (Fig.~\ref{fig:reversal_fatherson}, top-left and bottom row), the y-axis is inverted so that higher marker placement (lower NLL) indicates higher token probability (higher model confidence).
+An in-context reversal error corresponds to the distractor having lower NLL than the target (a red marker above the corresponding green marker), equivalently a negative reverse-direction margin $\Delta=\mathrm{NLL}(\text{distractor})-\mathrm{NLL}(\text{target})<0$ (Fig.~\ref{fig:reversal_fatherson}, top-right).
+Dashed lines are least-squares fits of the target-NLL trend across the dataset-scaling checkpoints (the same runs as in Fig.~\ref{fig:scaling_combined}a).